 Today, we have access to all three of these SD cards.
 Thanks to the invention of the exFAT format in 2009, it’s likely that we will see upwards to 512TB cards in the future.
 But until then, the three SD (Secure Digital) card choices at our fingertips are viable options for most anyone’s needs.

-An 8GB to 16GB card is big enough for most portable memory purposes.
-However, some choose to opt for a 32GB to 64GB card just to have extra space.
+An 16GB to 32GB card is big enough for most portable memory purposes.
+However, some choose to opt for a 64GB to 128GB card just to have extra space.
 Cards of this size are great for high-resolution digital cameras, MP3 players, and cell phones.
+The more you store the greater chance at loss.
+Digital image recovery services are provided at eProvided.Com.

 64GB to 128GB flash cards are available, but not all devices can support SD cards of this size.
 If you feel you need the extra space, be sure to check your device to make sure it is supported before making your purchase.
 Some cellular and mobile devices can support these cards.